-The Master of Arts in International Studies is an academically rigorous, thesis-driven, two-year program focused on social analysis and justice issues.
-Students today are confronted by complex world events such as the long "war on terror", global climate change, transitions to capitalism among post-communist societies, recurrent economic crises, and the exclusions effected through stigma, symbolic violence, and systematic misrecognition.
-Traditional economics and international relations theory has failed to offer insightful analyses or solutions for many of these developments.
-The interdisciplinary field of international studies is uniquely situated to analyze this increasingly complex world, challenge conventional wisdom, and train students to find creative solutions.
+The Master of Arts (MA) in International Studies is an academically rigorous, broadly interdisciplinary, two-year program focused on social analysis, research, and the skills necessary for contemporary challenges.
+The world is confronted by a complex climate crisis, growing authoritarianism, the failure of neoliberal globalization, recurrent economic crises, and unregulated technology.
+The most vulnerable among us suffer stigma, violence, and systematic discrimination.
+Mainstream economics and IR theory has failed to offer insightful analyses or solutions these problems.
+At INT DePaul, we offer tools for students to analyze this increasingly complex world, challenge conventional wisdom, and to find creative solutions.

-The curriculum allows the flexibility of integrating multiple disciplines with training in critical theory and a rigorous thesis-driven program.
-Students investigate the underlying assumptions and histories of contemporary issues and analyze scholarship using approaches from critical social and cultural theory, and international political economy.
+The MA curriculum allows the flexibility of integrating multiple disciplines along with the training in critical theory and a program that offers the choice of a scholarly thesis or an internship report or a creative project on a subject that is chosen by you.
+Students can investigate the underlying assumptions and histories of complicated issues, constructing their analysis from critical social and cultural theories, and international political economy, and internship work.

-Our curriculum includes content from many areas, including international economics, political science, world history, geography, area studies, sociology and anthropology.
+Our curriculum includes content across disciplines, from economics, political science, world history, cultural analysis, geography, area studies, sociology and anthropology.
+Our courses explore topics like mining. climate change, gender, colonialism, race, racism and law.
 While our program has full-time faculty dedicated to international studies, we also draw on faculty members from other departments to provide students with a rich, varied, and robust curriculum.

-Our coursework challenges students to analyze the multiple ways in which inequality and oppression work and to strategize for social change in a way that bridges theory and practice.
-As the program progresses, students are expected to develop socially responsible ethical frameworks that are informed by historical consciousness of transnational contexts; these, in turn inform their research.
+Our coursework challenges students to analyze the multiple ways in which inequality and oppression operate and to strategize for social change, bridging academic theory and practice.
+As the program progresses, students are expected to develop socially responsible ethical frameworks that are informed by history, analytical skills, and experiential learning in transnational contexts; these, in turn, inform their research.

-Because the program encompasses such a broad range of disciplines, the employment opportunities associated with the program are diverse and far-reaching.
-Many students go on to PhD work, well-prepared for research and writing at the doctoral level.
-Other graduates find jobs within nonprofits, international non-governmental organizations, and a range of international diplomatic entities.
+The program's broad range of disciplines, boost our student's skills in research, teamwork, analysis, writing, and in finding creative solutions.
+This increases employment opportunities available to our graduates in diverse fields.
+Students who want to work in research and policy work go on to PhDs work, well-prepared for research and writing at the doctoral level.
+Other graduates find jobs with start-ups, with nonprofits, international non-governmental organizations, and a range of international diplomatic entities.
+Still others enter government service with the Foreign Services or other government agencies.

-The MA in International Studies may also be expanded to include select graduate certificate programs covering particular areas of interest.
-Students participating in a combined MA/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
-A separate application process for the certificate is required.
+As a student in International Studies, our students can augment their degree by selecting graduate certificate programs covering other areas of interest.
+A combined MA/certificate program is easy to complete as some coursework can count towards both the degree and the certificate.
+Certificates usually consist of 4-6 courses and a separate application.
 Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.

 - International Studies + Global Health Certificate